 The Graduate Catalog is now fully online in a PDF version.
 This means that any changes to requirements for a program have to get into the catalog quickly.
 For now, any changes need to be handled in the old way until the workflow is fully operational.

 Agenda item number six (6) – Updates – Draft of the GFC By-laws.
-Historically the GFC would use the by-laws of the Graduate School Catalog but there is information there over which the GFC has no control so it doesn’t make sense to use these as the GFC by-laws.
+Historically the GFC would use the Graduate School Catalog but there is information in the Catalog over which the GFC has no control so it doesn’t make sense to use these as the GFC by-laws.
 Therefore, it was more logical to cut and paste the information that applied to the GFC and clean it up to make it more logical and concise.
-No policies of The Graduate School by-laws were changed.
-What had previously been decided that pertained to the GFC was simply made into an outline.
-Any changes after that would be made after the by-laws were adopted.
-The Senate by-laws were used as a guide to make the GFC by-laws more procedural.
+No policies of The Graduate School Catalog were changed.
+What had previously been decided that pertained to the GFC was simply converted into a by-laws document.
+If the by-laws are adopted, any changes to those by-laws can then be made by the GFC.
+The Senate by-laws were used as a guide to include a procedural section in the GFC by-laws.

 Agenda item number seven (7) – Old business.
 There was no old business to discuss.